pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 ```

 __labels__\
-This array property gathers together a cDecorate this __path__ with some text or iconography, perhaps conditionally.
+This array property gathers together a collection of label definitions.
+Each definition supplies some text or iconography which will be used to , perhaps conditionally.
 Each entry in the __labels__ array defines a *label* which will be displayed at the top of the data region associated with __path__.

 There are two properties for each label definition.